evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 If your script lacks errors, you should see the names of the fruit you had in the program.
 If it gives you an error, please let Ben know.

+## Now try it on your own

+As an exercise, please write and execute a bash script that will execute the script we just made (`fruit_script`) one hundred times.
+Please use a for loop such as one of the ones described [here](http://www.cyberciti.biz/faq/bash-for-loop/).

 ## OK, now lets learn how to de-multiplex Illumina data by clicking [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/3_De-multiplexing.md).